quiltdata/nf-quilt/README.md

 * **workflow**: specify the name of a Quilt workflow on that bucket to use for metadata validation (default: None)

 NOTE: These configurations were previously specified as part of the Quilt+ URI.
-That functionality has been deprecated, and may be removed in a future release.
+That functionality has mostly been removed.
+The Quilt+ URI fragment (`#`) is now only used to specify the package and (optionally) the path and workflow.
+You may continue to use the query string (`?`) to specify metadata, including the `catalog`.

 ### Template Strings